 Best of the best.
 The integration is completely async, meaning it's super fast.
 Integrations that reach platinum level will require approval by the code owner for each PR.

 - Support config entry unloading (called when config entry is removed)

-- Uses aiohttp and allows passing in websession (if making HTTP requests)
+- Uses aiohttp or httpx and allows passing in websession (if making HTTP requests)

 Integrations which are part of Home Assistant are not rated but marked as internal.